Gentlemen & Players: Themes

-Gentleman & Players addresses themes of revenge, adolescence and coming of age.
+Gentlemen & Players addresses themes of revenge, adolescence and coming of age.
 The Guardian and The Independent, discussing the theme of revenge, stated that Young Snyde's admiration for St. Oswald's values has turned to hatred following the tragic events of 15 years ago; as an adult, Julia Snyde returns to destroy the institution that once excluded her.
 Kirkus Reviews discusses adolescence and coming of age, including the Black Pawn's struggle with bullying at school, neglect at home, and infatuation with Leon Mitchell, which ultimately leads to Leon's death, but concludes that these purported motives are merely the rationalizations of a narcissist.
 According to The New York Times, all of these teenage experiences play an important role in shaping the character who later returns to take revenge on all of St. Oswald's, including on Straitley himself.

 The novel also addresses class divisions and class consciousness in Britain.
 Writing for The Times, the author Penelope Lively stated that the novel explores the differences between St. Oswald's and Sunnybank Park, the nearby comprehensive school, and the differences in attitude and expectation between the privileged St. Oswald's boys and the working-class pupils of the state sector.
 Publishers Weekly described the book's focus on "the brittle line dividing the haves and have-nots".
 In The Washington Post, Ron Charles wrote that the young Black Pawn desired to belong to St. Oswald's, but could not because of her social class and financial situation.
 Christian House, writing for The Independent, compared the novel with Stephen Fry's public school-themed work, and concluded by stating that Harris had taken what Benjamin Disraeli called 'the microcosm of a public school' and made it into "a wildly entertaining lesson on the twin perils of envy and elitism."